-The Curriculum Collection has many new books for reader's of all ages.
-The Curriculum resources collection is on Level 5 of Fisher south includes picture books, books and readers for beginning and young readers and many books for your adult readers, fiction & non-fiction; as well as graphic novels, educational toys and models.
-These are just some of the the latest to arrive!
-Browse new titles added to the Curriculum resources collection.
+The Curriculum Resources Collection has books for readers of all ages.
+The collection is located on Level 5 of Fisher Library and includes picture books, books and readers for beginning and young readers and many books for adult readers, fiction & non-fiction; as well as graphic novels, educational toys and models.

 Shaun Tan is an award winning artist, illustrator and author.
+His work has won or been nominated for over 100 awards.
 In 2011 he was awarded Astrid Lindgren Memorial Award, honouring his contribution to international children's literature.
-For more information on Rules of Summer and his other books visit Shaun Tan's website.
-See also a Teacher's Guide to Rules of Summer, various essays and other information about his work.
-See also, this article which is called 'A conversation with illustrator Shaun Tan' by Chuan-Yao Ling from World Literature Today Sept/Oct 2008, 82(5)
+For more information on Tales of the inner city and his other books visit Shaun Tan's website where you can also find essays and other information about his books.

 See also the Allen & Unwin Publisher Website for a Commentary by the author and Teachers' notes for 'Tales of the inner city'.

 By turns exciting and touching, Parvana is a story of courage in the face of overwhelming fear and repression.